scanback/docs/articles-posts/southern-oscillation.md

 $$\Delta P_{t+h} = \underbrace{\left[ \mathbb{P}(S \mid \text{ENSO}) \cdot \mathbb{P}(\text{ENSO} \mid E_t) \right]}_{\text{Joint contingency}} \cdot \delta_{\text{strong}} + \left[ \mathbb{P}(S \cap \text{ENSO} \mid E_t) \right]^c \cdot \delta_{\text{weak}}$$

-This is what futures traders like John W. Henry & Company trade on in some secret form.
-Such firms would be fools to divulge their models.
+This is what futures traders trade on.
+Such firms would be fools to divulge their secrets *S*.
 Neither do I.

 Broadly, you can be sure that if you get a stock tip, commodity tip, or currency tip from someone, it is of no value.
 Anyone who has a true insight will keep it to themselves and get rich.
 Never act on recommendations of this kind.
 If they work it is random.